BobLd/tabula-sharp/README.md

 ## Difference to tabula-java
 - Uses [PdfPig](https://github.com/UglyToad/PdfPig), and not PdfBox.
 - Coordinate system starts from the bottom left point of the page, and not from the top left point.
-- The `NurminenDetectionAlgorithm` is not yet implemented, because it requieres an image management library.
+- The `NurminenDetectionAlgorithm` is replaced by `SimpleNurminenDetectionAlgorithm`, because it requieres an image management library.
 - Table results might be different because of the way PdfPig builds Letter bounding box.

 # Usage